-DO DON'T Be careful to whom you give your name or address.
-Travel light and try not to flaunt expensive jewellery, gadgets, clothes or "flash" cash.
-Ensure that others know your whereabouts.
-Plan the safest route to your destination.
-Keep to well lit areas.
-Keep valuable property, wherever possible, under lock and key (e.g. your passport, laptop, etc.) Keep a vigilant eye on bags and property.
-Pick your friends wisely.
-Trust your instincts!
-If you feel uncomfortable in any place or situation, leave it.
+Be careful to whom you give your name or address.
+Travel light and try not to flaunt expensive DON'T jewellery, gadgets, clothes or "flash" cash. • Ensure that others know your whereabouts.
 Go out unaccompanied after dark.
 There is safety in numbers.
 Accept lifts from strangers.
 Wander into unknown areas.
 Hitchhike.
-Loan or lend money without your parents' consent Do not give expensive gifts to staff
+Loan or lend money without your parents' consent Do not give expensive gifts to staff leave it.